AdobeDocs/campaign-standard-learn.en/help/managing-processes-and-data/data-management-activities/external-api-activity.md

 ---
 title: Configure and run a workflow with the External API activity
-description: Learn you to call an external REST API endpoint  to pull personalization data from a third party system into your campaign.
+description: Learn you how to call an external REST API endpoint to pull personalization data from a third-party system into your campaign.
 feature: Data Management Activity
 kt: 2764
 thumbnail: 28200.jpg